- Must visit

 Official public transport app

-Port Of Catania, Catania -> Catania Centrale, Catania
+Port of Catania -> Piazza del Duomo, Catania

 Find answers to the most common questions about traveling from Naples to Catania by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Catania, this guide helps you travel smarter and with confidence.